Thraka/thraka.github.io/articles/getting-started-with-monogame-template.md

 # Create a new MonoGame project

 This article describes how to use SadConsole from a Visual Studio MonoGame template.
-It is generally easier to create a game with either a [new blank .NET project](getting-started-with-sadconsole-framework.md) or a [.NET Core project](getting-started-sadconsole-core-standard.md).
+It is generally easier to create a game with [Create a new SadConsole .NET Core project with the SadConsole templates](getting-started-sadconsole-core-cli-template.md) and then open that project in Visual Studio.

 - If you're using a MonoGame template to create a new project, which auto-generated your `game1` code file, continue to read this article.
 - If you do not have the MonoGame SDK installed, you should create a new blank .NET project by following the directions in the [Create a new SadConsole project](getting-started-with-sadconsole-framework.md) article.